NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ca.md

 `clear-all` essentially clears everything in a model: *all* drawings, turtles, plots, links, etc. It also sets the values of all the `globals` and agent properties to zero and makes all the patches black.
-It esentially reverts the model to a blank slate.
+It essentially reverts the model to a blank slate.
 You can also use `ca` as a shortened version.